NamitaMalik/Lazy-Loading-with-Angular2-Routing/README.md

 1. ROUTING - This is the main router for our application.
 2. TASKS_ROUTING - This is the child router.
 Takes care of routing for tasks module.
-3. USERS_ROUTING - Takes care of routing on users module.
+3. USERS_ROUTING - Takes care of routing for users module.

 Now, let's see some code now: